plusreed/Discord-AFK/README.md

 `stream` - Sets your status to Streaming and uses the stream_name and stream_url in config.json. <br />
 `stopstream` - Logs you out of Discord.<br />
 `ver` (or `version`) - Shows the current Discord-AFK version <br />
-**Any command that logs you out of Discord will make some other commands not work properly.
-Most commands attempt to log you in anyways, but if they don't then type `exit` in the CLI and run `main.js` again.**